About QUADOA® Optical CAD

 Real Time Tools

-Live Ghost Analysis: During the optical design process the ghost wizards implemented in Quadoa® Optical CAD allow the automated generation of ghost sequences for any of the defined sequences in your system within seconds
+Live Ghost Analysis: During the optical design process the ghost wizards implemented in QUADOA® Optical CAD allow the automated generation of ghost sequences for any of the defined sequences in your system within seconds

 Live Tolerancing: Perform a Tolerance Analysis at any time during design process to avoid the iteration process after the design process